Melissa Booth Hall

-Melissa Booth Hall is the SFA’s managing director.
+Melissa Booth Hall is Managing Director of the SFA.
 She holds a J.D. from Northern Kentucky University and a B.A. in English from Centre College.
 In 2003 she volunteered at the SFA’s Fall Symposium…13 1/2 gallons of pimento cheese and 1000 deviled eggs later, she was hooked.
 Since joining the SFA’s staff, Melissa has led field trips and Summer Symposia, organized countless Potlikker Film Festivals across the region (and beyond), and served as operations manager for many many Fall Symposiums.
-These days, her focus is SFA staff oversight and development, outreach, donor relations, and long-range planning.
+These days, Melissa manages people and programs for the SFA.

-Mary Beth Lasseter is the SFA’s associate director.
+Mary Beth Lasseter is Associate Director of the SFA.
 She earned an M.A. in Southern Studies and an M.B.A. from the University of Mississippi, and holds a B.A. from the University of Notre Dame.
-She became involved with the SFA as a symposium volunteer in 2000, but now writes grants, oversees budgets, and assists with general planning and management.
-As a Georgia girl, Mary Beth developed a strong sweet tooth, but she credits time in Mississippi for her appreciation of savory fried catfish.
+She became involved with the SFA as a symposium volunteer in 2000, but now focuses on publishing and systems.
+Mary Beth hails from South Georgia, but now calls Mississippi home.

 Sara Camp Milam is the SFA’s managing editor.
 She has a B.A. in Spanish from Princeton University and an M.A. in folklore from UNC-Chapel Hill.
 She began volunteering for the SFA in 2009 and joined the staff full time in 2012.
 Before finding her way to SFA World Headquarters, Sara Camp was a middle school Spanish teacher and an associate editor at The Oxford American magazine.